Important! Regular LDL Course Participants

 - Tuesdays during normal US daytime hours.

-- Sign up for a time on the Google tracker in Central Time
+- Sign up for a time on the Advising Sessions Google Sheet in Central Time

 - AND send Dr. Francis an email of your desired time.
 If the time works with Dr. Kalantzis’ schedule, we will send a calendar invite